 Many other professionals with different qualifications may and should be engaged with a Hyperbaric Medical Centre, such as paramedics, fire specialists and engineers.

-At the Hyperbaric Medicine Unit, controllers are responsible for:
+At the Hyperbaric Medicine Unit, technologists are responsible for: